 The New Town was built during the Georgian period.
 Those who could afford it moved from the deteriorating Old Town’s overcrowding and poor sanitation to the new area purpose-built to provide better living conditions.

-The New Town’s street names reflect the political change that Scotland was undergoing when it was built.
-It was constructed in the mid-to-late-18th century, during the reign of George III.
-This inspired names like George Street and Hanover Street.
-Princes Street, now a busy shopping area, was dedicated to the King’s sons.
-Charlotte’s Square was originally named George’s Square after the patron saint of England, though it was changed and named after the King’s wife.
-St Andrew’s Square was named after the patron saint of Scotland.
-Rose Street and Thistle Street are named after the royal emblems for England and Scotland, inspired by the union of the crowns.
+The New Town’s street names reflect the political change transforming Scotland at the time of construction.
+Developed in the mid-to-late-18th century during the reign of George III, street names like George Street and Hanover Street reflected the political situation.
+Princes Street, now a busy shopping area, named in dedication to the King’s sons.
+Charlotte’s Square, originally named George’s Square after the patron saint of England, changed it’s name that of the King’s wife.
+St Andrew’s Square’s named after the patron saint of Scotland.
+Rose Street and Thistle Street take their names from the royal emblems for England and Scotland, inspired by the union of the crowns.

 Arguably Edinburgh’s most famous street, the Royal Mile travels through the heart of the Old Town.
-It is actually a busy thoroughfare made up of multiple streets.
+The street’s actually a busy thoroughfare made up of multiple streets.
 It connects Edinburgh Castle to the Palace of Holyroodhouse and is one Scots mile, explaining the name.

-The Closes of the Old Town were often named after the businesses you would find on the street.
-For example, Advocate’s Close would have had the offices of lawyers and you would visit Fleshmarket Close if you needed to buy meat.
+The Closes of the Old Town’s names showed what businesses you would find on the street.
+For example, Advocate’s Close housed the officers of lawyers and you would visit Fleshmarket Close if you needed to buy meat.

 Other streets named after businesses include Cowgate, which was first recorded by this name in 1428.
-The name literally means “Cow Road” because in medieval times cattle were herded down the street to Grassmarket.
+The name literally means “Cow Road” because in medieval times people herded cattle down the street to Grassmarket.

 Influential people also inspired the names of the Closes.
 Lady Stair’s Close was named after the Close’s wealthiest occupant.

-It was not only the Closes in the Old Town that were named after famous people.
-Victoria Street was built more recently then the surrounding medieval streets.
-It was built between 1829 and 1834 to improve access around the city.
-The picturesque street is named after Queen Victoria.
+The main streets of the Old Town also had names inspired by famous people, not just the closes.
+Victoria Street,built more recently then the surrounding medieval streets in 1829 and 1834 to improve access around the city.
+The picturesque streets named after Queen Victoria.